Yesterday Richard Cohen wrote this:

 + (Redlining + Blockbusting + Race Riots)CUTTING YOU OUT OF THE NEW DEAL

 - THEN A MIRACLE OCCURS

 = "Meh, you figure it out."

-What you must understand is that when the individual lives of those freighted by racism are deemed less than those who are not, all other inhumanities follow.
-That is the logic of Richard Cohen.
+What you must understand is that if the individual lives of those freighted by racism are worth less than those who are not, then all other inhumanities follow.
+This is the logic of Richard Cohen.
 It is the logic of Barack Obama's potential head of the DHS.
-This logic is not new, original or especially egregious.
+This logic is not new, original, or especially egregious.
 It is the logic of the country's largest city.
 It is the logic of the American state.
 It is the logic scribbled across the lion's share of our history.
 And it is the logic that killed Trayvon Martin.

 This article available online at: